California has two primary DUI laws for adult drivers:

 - An 18 to 30-month alcohol/drug program25,

 - Habitual Traffic Offender (HTO) status for three years26,

-- Mandatory IID installation for two to three years for the defendant to continue driving anywhere (otherwise, the license will be suspended), and
+- Mandatory IID installation for two to three years for you to continue driving anywhere (otherwise, the license will be suspended), and

 - Restitution to all injured parties27.

-California felony DUI is typically charged if someone acquires four or more DUI convictions within a ten-year period.
+California felony DUI is typically charged if you acquire four or more DUI convictions within a ten-year period.
 The criminal court penalties for felony DUI may include:28

 - Sixteen months, or two or three years in the California State Prison,

-- Mandatory IID installation for at least one year (otherwise, driving privileges will be suspended for up to four years), and/or
+- Mandatory IID installation for at least one year (otherwise, driving privileges will be suspended for up to four years or sometimes permanently),

-- Designation as an “HTO” by the DMV.
+- Designation as an “HTO” by the DMV, and

 In addition to the criminal penalties described above, when California courts impose a DUI sentence that includes probation, the following conditions are always included29: